 Sixth, Vaswani et al. [2017] create an NMT model called Transformer that dispenses with RNNs.
-RNNs requires a time-consuming, left-to-right, word-by-word traversal of the entire input sentence in order to model the full span of a sentence.
+RNNs require a time-consuming, left-to-right, word-by-word traversal of the entire input sentence to model the full span of a sentence.
 However, such a traversal is not parallelizable and severely slows down model training.
 By discarding RNNs, the Transformer model becomes highly parallelizable, and it retains the ability to model the entire span of a sentence through the use of self-attention.
 In an attentional Seq2Seq model, the attention mechanism models the association between an output word with every input word.
 In self-attention, we compute the association between each input word and every other input word, thereby disambiguating an input word using other input words as context.
-Further, the Transformer uses multi-head self-attention, i.e., it applies self-attention in multiple representation spaces (e.g., one that captures the syntax of a language, and another that captures the morphology) to enrich the representation of a word.
-The Transformer model is among the best performers on standard machine translation benchmarks, and we use it for our experiments in Section 4.
+Further, the Transformer uses multi-head self-attention-that is, it applies self-attention in multiple representation spaces (e.g., one that captures the syntax of a language and another that captures the morphology) to enrich the representation of a word.
+The Transformer model is among the best performers on standard MT benchmarks, and we use it for our experiments in Section 4.
+E-Commerce Product Categorization via Machine Translation